 The Canadian Centre for Child Protection is part of the Coaching Association of Canada’s (CAC) Responsible Coaching Movement through the Commit to Kids program, and has created tailored resources available to sports organizations, coaches, volunteers, and parents to help keep kids safe in sport.

 - Commit to Kids for Coaches eLearning module

 - Commit to Kids Kit and Policies and Procedures Workbook

 - Resource sheets for both coaches and parents, as well as a parent guide

-- How to assess your organization — a child protection questionnaire helps to highlight strengths and gaps in your organization for preventing child sexual abuse.
+- Questionnaires, risk charts, and check lists to help highlight strengths and gaps in your organization for preventing child sexual abuse.

-- Creating a child protection code of conduct — a sample code of conduct will help guide you in creating the most important tool an organization will develop to help establish boundaries between adults and children.
+- A sample code of conduct which will help guide you in creating the most important tool an organization will develop to help establish boundaries between adults and children.

-- Bettering your hiring process — examples of best practices for job postings, screening, interviews, and reference checks to help keep high-risk individuals from working/volunteering in your organization.
+- Examples of best practices for job postings, screening, interviews, and reference checks to help keep high-risk individuals from working/volunteering in your organization.

 - The prevalence of child sexual abuse in Canada

 - Appropriate boundaries between adults and children